IFTTT/SparkleMotion/README.md

 * `onAnimateOffScreenRight(View v, float offset, float offsetInPixel)`(optional): this method will be called when `offset` > 1, which means the page is currently to the right of the screen.

 The other two parameters, View `v` is the target View to be animated, `offsetInPixel` is the **entire page View's** scrolling offset in pixel, which might or might not be the same as `View.getWidth() * offset`.

+<a name="page"></a>
+## Page
+Both `Animation` and `Decor` have an attribute that ties to the index of the pages, controlling whether or not the animation should run or the Decor should be shown.
+In Sparkle Motion we use a class `Page` to control such attribute.

+`Page` provides 3 methods to return a Page object that controls the page attribute:

+* `allPages()`: indicates the animation should be run for all pages, or the Decor should be shown across all pages.
+* `singlePage(int)`: indicates the animation should be run on a specific page or the Decor should be shown on a specific page.
+* `pageRange(int, int)`: indicates the animation should be run on a range of pages or the Decor should be shown on a range of pages.

+## ViewPager View vs. Decor
+Even though both the Views within ViewPager and Decor animations are controlled by the ViewPager, there is still one difference between the two: Because child Views in ViewPager also scroll to left/right naturally, in `Animation.onAnimate(View v, float offset, float offsetInPixel)` the last parameter outputs the offset in pixel of the page scrolling; on the other hand, because Decor content View doesn't participate the scrolling, the last parameter will always be 0.

 ## Sparkle Motion and PageTransformer
 If you need to have a custom PageTrasnformer for your ViewPager while using Sparkle Motion, you need to call `SparkleMotionCompat.setPageTransformer(ViewPager, boolean, PageTransformer)` to set your PageTransformer.